 Understand what you can spend (and what not)

-In conclusion - understand your needs and abilities (including unplanned expenses), do market research, and stick to your plans.
+In conclusion - Know your needs/capabilities (including unplanned expenses), conduct good market research, and stick to your plans.

 Thank us later.